Patients in Vienna are demanding fair access to the medical use of cannabis

 First participation of cannabis patients in the CND

-Compliance with human rights is required
+Respect for human rights is demanded

 Historic moment for cannabis activism